The Station Tavern, Woburn Sands

-The next landlord was John Smith (a good beer name..)
-He was possibly followed by his wife, as a Mrs Elizabeth Smith is recorded in a trade directory of 1924.
+The next landlord was John Smith (a good beer name…) He died in 1923 and his wife, Elizabeth Smith took over and is recorded in a trade directory of 1924.
 While they were there, their daughter married into the Rice family.
 Beds Times 5th May 1922:

 “INTERESTING WEDDING A quiet and interesting wedding was solemnised at S. Michael’s Church on Monday, between Miss Elizabeth (Betty) Smith, youngest daughter of Mr. and Mrs. J. Smith, of the Station Hotel, and Mr. Leonard J. B. Rice, only son of Mr. and Mrs. J. Rice, of the Hardwick-road Garage.
 The ceremony conducted by the Vicar (the Rev. J. Shelton.
 The bride, who was given away her brother, Mr. Harry Smith, (owing to the illness of her father) was dressed in a costume of navy blue coating serge, with a brown hat and shoes and stockings to match, and carried a bouquet of Marechal Neil roses.
 She was attended by Miss A. Smith (sister), who wore a grey costume, Mr. S. R. Collins (friend) best man.
 During the service, the hymns, “Heavenly Father, lead us.” and “The voice that breathed o’er Eden.” were sung, Mr. H. Seabrook being the organist, also playing Mendelssohns Wedding March at the conclusion.
 The wedding breakfast was served at the Station Hotel, where the guests included Mrs J. Smith, Mrs. J. Rice.
 Mr. and Mrs L. J. Sears (Bedford), Mr. and Mrs. E. Beesley, Master W. Beesley, Miss Gurnev.
 Mr. H. Bulmer, Miss Bowder, and Miss Elsie Bowers.
 Owing to the exigencies of business the bridegroom’s father was unable to be present.
 Later Mr. and Mrs. Rice left for London where the honeymoon is being spent.”